bobalazek/dexlytics/README.md

 ## License

-Moonlytics is licensed under the MIT license.
+Dexlytics is licensed under the MIT license.